-Even though the site is well-known for being a trading platform, in this Coinpayments review we’ll focus mostly on the wallet.
+Even though CoinPayments is well-known for being a trading platform, in this CoinPayments review we’ll focus mostly on the wallet.

 The company was founded in 2013 and is based in Vancouver, Canada.
 It’s business model mainly targets potential investors and cryptocurrency traders.
 The company aims to attract these people by offering a flat fee of 0,5% - this means that whenever you buy, sell or trade cryptocurrencies, 0,5% of the sum is taken as a tax by the company.

-Coinpayments strives to become the leading trading and crypto exchange platform in the world, along with achieving the status of the most popular cryptocurrency storing wallet out there.
-The platform offers a lot of features to back these aims up - let’s cover them next in this Coinpayments review.
+CoinPayments strives to become the leading trading and crypto exchange platform along with achieving the status of the most popular cryptocurrency storing wallet out there.
+The platform offers a lot of features to back these aims up - let’s cover them next in this CoinPayments review.

 App Version of the Wallet

-Coinpayments is generally an online wallet and trading platform, but it is also available as a mobile app.
+CoinPayments is generally an online wallet (just like Coinbase) and trading platform, but it is also available as a mobile app.